 One of the biggest problems is that cracks and holes just lead to more damage.
 Rain and the elements enter the concrete aggregate and causes increased damage over time.
 In the end, the only thing you can really do is either resurface it before more damage occurs or have a brand-new driveway installed.

-A concrete overlay is one way to resurface concrete driveways and can prove effective at covering up all of the cracks, holes, and other problems.
-You can also choose from a range of coloured concrete to make your driveway look fresh and new.
+A concrete overlay is one way to resurface concrete driveways and can prove effective at covering up all the cracks, holes, and other problems.
+You can contact panoramaconcrete.com.au, as they provide you with a range of colored concrete to make your driveway look fresh and new.

 Of course, it’s always best to hire professionals for a job such as this, rather than doing it yourself.
 If the underlying concrete is not prepared sufficiently, resurfacing will not be successful.